Find Affordable College Courses

 $36,084 Average Tuition & Fees

-Aquinas College Michigan landed the #7 spot in the 2023 rankings for the best value linguistics and comparative literature programs.
-Aquinas College Michigan is a small private not-for-profit school located in the medium-sized city of Grand Rapids.
+Aquinas College Michigan did quite well in this year’s ranking of the best value schools for linguistics and comparative literature students.
+It came in at #7 on the list.
+Aquinas College Michigan is a small private not-for-profit school located in the midsize city of Grand Rapids.

 The average tuition and fees for an in-state undergraduate at Aquinas College Michigan are $36,084 a year.